MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-fill-open-slots.md

 ms.localizationpriority: medium
 ---

-# Flowchart - Fill open slots in a multiplayer game
+# Flowchart - Filling open slots in a multiplayer game

 The following flowcharts show filling open slots in a multiplayer game, with friends and/or with matchmaking.